hirememorey/nba-lineup-optimizer/README.md

 ## Quick Start Guide

-**✅ READY TO PROCEED:** The data pipeline is now fully operational.
-The API issues have been resolved and the system is ready for data collection.
+**✅ READY TO PROCEED:** The analysis tools are now fully operational.
+The system is ready for interactive exploration and lineup optimization.

 ### 1. Setup